Vishnu8299/llama-assistant--Jarvis-/README.md

 - **Text-to-Speech**: Converts text responses into spoken output using the `pyttsx3` library.
 - **Natural Language Processing**: Uses the OllamaLLM model for generating responses based on conversation history.
 - **Command Execution**: Executes system commands based on user requests.
-- **Conversation History**: Maintains and saves conversation history to a file for continuity.

 ## Requirements

 - Python 3.x